awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-create.md

 # Create a Change Calendar entry<a name="change-calendar-create"></a>

-When you create an AWS Systems Manager Change Calendar \(Change Calendar\) entry, you are creating a Systems Manager document that uses the `text` format\.
+When you create an AWS Systems Manager Change Calendar entry, you are creating a Systems Manager document that uses the `text` format\.

 ## Create a Change Calendar entry \(console\)<a name="change-calendar-create-console"></a>